 1. Vaping allows you to control the temperature of the botanicals.
 Vaporizers allow you to set the temperature level to control how fast the botanicals is heated and how fast the vapor is released.
 Temperature settings can range from 285 degrees to 340 degrees.

 2. Vaping does not release any smoke but only vapor gas.
 When you smoke botanicals, you are inhaling burning botanicals.
-This means you are also drawing in smoke and other chemicals that can make smoking weed hard on your lungs.
+This means you are also drawing in smoke and other chemicals that can make smoking Herbs hard on your lungs.
 With vaporizers, the vaping process is much cleaner and provides a more pleasant experienced compared to smoking botanicals.
 Plus, you are only getting the terpenes and cannabinoids through vaping, not the other toxins and carcinogens.

 3. You can control how slow or fast you experience the effects with vaping.
 As you increase the temperature level on your vaping device, the effects become stronger.
 So if you are vaping at 340 degrees, the effects will be the highest.
 Compared to smoking botanicals, vaping can also provide more immediate release of the effects since you are only inhaling the terpenes and cannabinoids.
 Vapers also get to enjoy the effects for much longer, which can last for two to three hours.

 4. Vaporizers are less messy and convenient to use.
 You don’t have to worry about carrying around rolling papers, a lighter, and other such things to enjoy botanicals.
 With vaporizers, you just put the botanicals into the chamber and can enjoy vaping whenever you want.
-Not to mention there is virtually none of that “stinky weed” odour from vaping.
+Not to mention there is virtually none of that “stinky Herbs” odour from vaping.

 5. Vaporizers can help save you money.
 Less botanicals is required when you vape to achieve the same desired effects as smoking botanicals.
 This is because more of the terpenes and cannabinoids are released when vaporized.
 As a result, save money on your botanicals purchases.